7th Anti-Tank Regiment (New Zealand): Operation Crusader

 4th and 6th Brigades would experience heavy fighting over the coming days.
 The divisional headquarters at Zaafran was also subject to attacks.
-Lt Col Oakes, the commander of 7th Anti-Tank Regiment, would lead “B Group” (an ad hoc group of soldiers from O and Q troops, and half a troop from 14th Light AA Regiment acting as infantry) in defending the headquarters.
+Lieutenant Colonel Oakes, the commander of 7th Anti-Tank Regiment, would lead “B Group” (an ad hoc group of soldiers from O and Q troops, and half a troop from 14th Light AA Regiment acting as infantry) in defending the headquarters.
 On the 30th, 15th Panzer Division launched a major attack.
-The guns of 33 battery were poorly organised and 6th brigade was overrun.
+The guns of 33 Battery were poorly organised and 6th Brigade was overrun.
 Having taken heavy casualties, the New Zealand Division withdrew from the battle on the night of the 1/2 December, returning to Baggush without incident.
 A and B troops with 18th Battalion, and 2 guns from N troops with part of 19th Battalion were split off from the rest of the division during the fighting on 1 December and forced to withdraw west into Tobruk.
-These units helped to defend Tobruk until they returned to the New Zealand division in late-December.
+These units helped to defend Tobruk until they returned to the New Zealand Division in late-December.

 During Operation Crusader, 7th Anti-Tank Regiment had lost 49 killed, 76 wounded and 61 taken prisoner – roughly a quarter of the regiment's strength.
-Among the dead were the Lt Col Oakes, who was killed by artillery fire on 30 November.
-In January 1942, Bardia would be captured by the allies, freeing 1171 commonwealth prisoners, included most of the men from 34 battery who had been captured at Sidi Aziz.
+Among the dead was Oakes, who was killed by artillery fire on 30 November.
+In January 1942, Bardia would be captured by the allies, freeing 1171 commonwealth prisoners, included most of the men from 34 Battery who had been captured at Sidi Aziz.

 Mersa Matruh

-Following Operation Crusader, the New Zealand division was withdrawn to Syria as a precaution against a possible German invasion through Turkey.
+Following Operation Crusader, the New Zealand Division was withdrawn to Syria as a precaution against a possible German invasion through Turkey.
 In June the allied forces in Libya were defeated at the Battle of Gazala and forced to retreat.
-The New Zealand division was rapidly redeployed back to Egypt and help hold the Mersa Matruh line.
-Unfortunately 7th Anti-Tank regiment was not ready for combat.
+The New Zealand Division was rapidly redeployed back to Egypt and help hold the Mersa Matruh line.
+Unfortunately 7th Anti-Tank Regiment was not ready for combat.
 The regiment was undergoing a reorganisation in which it would be rearmed with 64 new 6-pounder anti-tank guns.
-The regiment had not received any of the new guns, nor had any of the regiment completed the 6-pouder training course.
+It had not received any of the new guns, nor had any of its personnel completed the 6-pouder training course.
 The regiment was, however, able to liberate five 6-pounders from the anti-tank school where the men were being trained.
 34 Battery also had no guns at all, having already returned its 2-pounders to the ordnance depot, and had to be left in reserve until it could be rearmed.